PAUL34913/msp1-cv/README.md

 -   Added ARIA attributes to all social icon links, all pages
 -   Fixed missing ARIA attributes in all footers
 -   Added ARIA attributes to navbar dropdown menu and all navbar links
--   Fixing issue with ARIA ID for socials links, giving independant ID to top and bottom links
+-   Fixed issue with ARIA ID for socials links, giving independant ID to top and bottom links
+-   Fixed missing ARIA attributes on navbar

 ## Known Bugs